Intermountain Junior Nationals Team Selection Criteria

 3) Selection Event Scoring Procedures: The Selection Criteria is designed to provide an objective assessment of competitors’ race results in a series of designated qualifying events.
 Each year at the annual spring IMDCC conference, a qualifying race schedule is determined.
 Information on the date, location, distances and formats for the qualifying series is available on the Division web site.

 And so on until the top 30 skiers are scored in an age class.
-(Pre-qualified skiers will not be scored at IMD qualifiers but will receive points reflecting their qualification order, beginning with 400 and using one point differentials between skiers.)
-HIGH POINTS ARE GOOD!
+(Pre-qualified skiers will not be scored at IMD qualifiers and will be listed at the top of the Intermountain Selection List as Pre-Qualified.

 b) Only IMD licensed competitors are scored.
 For example, if a joint RMD and IMD qualifier is held, the IMD licensed skiers are scored as if only they were in the competition.